finsherwell/ML-Models/README.md

 - Simpler models like Logistic or Linear Regression can outperform complex ones when paired with well-crafted features.
 - Feature engineering is vital: marketing keywords and punctuation patterns for spam; edge detection and SIFT for face alignment.
 - Data quality and consistency in preprocessing have a huge impact on outcomes.

+#### Disclaimer:
+I have tried to include the diagrams from the data analysis booklets where possible so you can see for yourself.
+However, some have been hidden for intellectual property and privacy reasons.
+If you wish to see more as to how the notebooks work, I encourage you to clone the repository and try for yourself.
+I am not liable for any copyright issues regarding datasets - this was a university assignment.
+If you have any issues please contact me.